 In short, Delaware’s state corporate tax amounts to 8.7%.
 Delaware also requires disclosure of the principal place of doing business outside the state, requires the corporation to report the actual number and value of its stock, and freely exchanges information with the IRS.

-In addition, Nevada’s corporate legislature has recently surpassed Delaware’s in its efforts to ensure that the rights of small corporations are protected.
+Also, Nevada’s corporate legislature has recently surpassed Delaware’s in its efforts to ensure that the rights of small corporations are protected.
 Delaware, for example, adopted a statute that allows the corporation to limit the liability of a director for monetary damages.
-However, it has far to go to be compared to similar statutes adopted by Nevada.
+However, it has far to go to be compared to similar laws adopted by Nevada.
 For example, the following are acts for which officers and directors would be protected under Nevada law, but exposed under Delaware Statutes:

 • Acts or omissions not in good faith.